-As natural gas became more widely available in California, Pacific Lighting acquired control of the gas distribution systems of Southern Counties in 1925, Santa Maria Gas Company in 1928 and Southern California Gas in 1929.
-Fueled by Los Angeles' rapid growth and new uses for gas, such as space and water heating, these companies - which would become Southern California Gas - made Pacific Lighting's system the largest in the country.
+As natural gas became more widely available in California, Pacific Lighting acquired control of the natural gas distribution systems of Southern Counties Gas Company in 1925, Santa Maria Gas Company in 1928 and Southern California Gas in 1929.
+Fueled by Los Angeles' rapid growth and new uses for natural gas, such as space and water heating, these companies – which would become Southern California Gas – made Pacific Lighting's system the largest in the country.

-Growth through the years
+Growth Through the Years

 By the end of the 1950s, 90 percent of all cooking ranges and 98 percent of water heaters and home heating systems in Southern California were fueled by natural gas.
 SoCalGas offered industrial customers low rates in exchange for using other energy sources when usage peaked on cold winter days.

-Changes in supply and regulations
+Changes in Supply and Regulations

-By the 1970s, faced with diminishing natural gas supplies in the U.S., the company vigorously promoted gas-efficient appliances and provided incentives to consumers to install solar energy systems and insulation.
+By the 1970s, faced with diminishing natural gas supplies in the U.S., the company vigorously promoted natural gas-efficient appliances and provided incentives to consumers to install solar energy systems and insulation.

-To locate new sources of natural gas, SoCalGas and other utilities proposed transporting liquefied natural gas in oceangoing tankers and then reconstituting it into gaseous form where supplies were needed.
+To locate new sources of natural gas, SoCalGas and other utilities proposed transporting liquefied natural gas (LNG) in oceangoing tankers and then reconstituting it into gaseous form where supplies were needed.
 The company pursued a permit for an LNG plant 40 miles west of Santa Barbara, but the location was a major concern at the time.
 The issue became moot in the early 1980s due to the easing natural gas shortage.

-In the 1990s, the company restructured contracts with suppliers and transporters of high-cost gas contracts to lower utility rates and obtain new customers.
+In the 1990s, the company restructured contracts with suppliers and transporters of high-cost natural gas contracts to lower utility rates and obtain new customers.
 Like other utilities, SoCalGas moved away from historic "cost-of service" rates to "performance-based" rates, which provided incentives for increased efficiencies.